 (c) the examinations required to be passed for the conferral of a Diploma of Property (Agency Management) registered qualification CPP51119, together with any additional examinations prescribed for the applicant under subregulation (2); or

+(ca) the examinations required to be passed for the conferral of a Diploma of Property (Agency Management) registered qualification CPP51122; or

 (d) for an applicant who was a licensee and who ceased to be licensed under section 30(2a) of the Act, the examinations which were prescribed under regulation 6 of these regulations immediately before the commencement of the Real Estate and Business Agents (General) Amendment Regulations 2003.

 (2) Additional examinations are prescribed for an applicant mentioned in subregulation (1)(c) as shown in the Tables to this regulation according to the certificate of registration that the applicant holds.